 Noneconomic damages include pain and suffering; mental anguish; loss of companionship, comfort, society, protection and consortium suffered by a surviving spouse; lost parental companionship, instruction, guidance, and mental pain and suffering from the date of injury for a minor child, or for all children if there is no surviving spouse.
 Each parent of a deceased minor child may also recover for mental pain and suffering from the date of injury, as can each parent of an adult child if there are no other survivors.

 Discuss Your Case With An Experienced Attorney

 To learn more about the process of pursuing a lawsuit and determining damages after a wrongful death, please contact VanNess & VanNess, P.A., as soon as possible.
 There is a two-year statute of limitations for filing wrongful death claims in Florida, so it is essential to seek legal counsel right away.
 Call us at 352-436-4333 or toll free at 866-697-6221, or send us a confidential message online.
-We have offices in Crystal River and Lake Mary, and our wrongful death and personal injury lawyers serve clients throughout central Florida and the entire state.
+We have offices in Crystal River and our wrongful death and personal injury lawyers serve clients throughout central Florida and the entire state.